Abdulaziz-IT/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+I created this project on 21st of May, 2020.

 ### Project Title
-Replace the Project Title
+Bikeshare statistics and details.

 ### Description
 Describe what your project is about and what it does